Women's Issues Network of Belize: History

-Governance Structure and Staffing
+Governance structure and staffing

-WIN-Belize's current governance structure is described in its revised Articles of Association (2006) and its Policy and Operational Manual.
-Although these articles of association state that it can accept individuals as members, to date the network does not have any as registered members.

-The AGM elects a 5 to 9 member Board of Directors for a two-year term and a staggered membership process (as outlined in the articles of association) ensures continuity.
-The executive positions on the board are elected from among the board members themselves and include a Chair, Vice Chair, Treasurer, Secretary and Assistant Secretary/Treasurer.
-Sub-committees are allowed under the current structure.
-The Articles of Association clearly outline the powers and duties of the Board.
+WIN-Belize's current governance structure is described in its revised articles of association (2006).
+The AGM elects a 5- to 9-member board of directors for a two-year term, with a staggered membership process to ensure continuity.
+The executive positions on the board are elected from among the board members, including a chair, vice chair, treasurer, secretary and assistant secretary/treasurer.

-The Articles of Association also provide for a staffed secretariat to assist in the coordination and execution of WIN-Belize activities.
-The secretariat is managed by an Executive Director who is supervised by the Board of Directors.
-The Executive Director is responsible for the management of the day-to-day work of the secretariat which provides the logistical support to the members and the Board to execute WIN-Belize's activities.
+The articles of association also provide for a staffed secretariat to assist in the coordination and execution of WIN-Belize activities.
+The secretariat is managed by an executive director, who is supervised by the board of directors.
+The executive director is responsible for the management of the day-to-day work of the secretariat which provides the logistical support to the members and the board to execute WIN-Belize's activities.

-Funding Situation

 WIN-Belize's secretariat is presently funded by HIVOS as its core funding agency, UNFPA, Match International for Sexuality and Sexual Health – HIV/AIDS project.
 A small annual subvention is also received from the Government of Belize.

-Challenges

-In January, 2004, one of WIN-Belize's Institutional Funders conducted an Institutional Strengthening Assessment of the Network.
-The assessment found that WIN-Belize was highly capable of administration and financial management and reporting, and that its staff was highly motivated, but that it lacked strategic direction in achieving gender equity and equality in Belize.
-In this context, two major issues were flagged for discussion and decision-making: